bl4de/ctf/2017/Volga2017_CTF_Quals/Bloody_Feedback_Web_100/Bloody_Feedback_Web_100.md

-First, I needed to figure out, what the flow of queries was.
+Now I needed to figure out, what the flow of queries was.

 First query selected email, name and message passed from the form and id and hash generated for the url to check message status.
-I could add UNION query, but error ocurred that number of columns differs:
+I could add UNION query, but error occurred that number of columns differs:

 ![Error](assets/pgsqli1.png)

-Ok, there's some empty string selected in the first query.
+Ok, there's some empty string appeared as the last value in the first query.
 Trying to fill this column with something, I send following payload (I've used __user__ PostgreSQL function as the last column value, which should returns username of the current database):

 ![Error](assets/pgsqli3.png)